KianMehrabi/blogy_web/README.md

 ### Contributers
-this projects needs your contribution and we need a frontend designer so i we can make this better UX so if you know how to design some cool frontend in react you are welcome.
+this projects needs your contribution and we need a frontend designer so i we can make this better UX so if you know how to design some cool frontend you are welcome.

 for more detail information please check our contribution.md